astariskk/Raid_Bot/README.md

 # Raid_Bot
-raid discord bot
+Vanaheim raid discord bot

+List of commands that shows the usable commands

-!raidhelp = shows the button that shows the modal for raid stuff\
+!raidcommands = shows the commands for raid stuff\

-!raidtasks = shows the tasks and rewards
+!modcommands = shows the commands for mods, exp management and such

-!leaderboard = shows the leaderboard
+!lbcommands = shows the leaderboard commands

-!reset = resets the leaderboard
+!secretcommands = commands for secret sussy gifs

+# For copying the code/running it locally
 # install the dependencies
 npm install

 # to run the command, type:
 nodemon index.js

+or

+node index.js